phalcon/blog/_posts/2020-10-15-testing-testing-testing.md

 }
 ```

 These proxy methods have been added in a trait, so that I can easily attach it to the part of the code required.
-The code snippent above becomes:
+The code snippet above becomes:

 ```php
 <?php